Gearing up for a long-distance hike far from the trailhead? The Spire GTX won't let you down.

 The TPU inserts inform the stability of the sole, which was soft enough to consider trail running, but stiff enough that our feet did not tire when hiking over uneven ground.
 The forefoot width measured in at 4 inches, which is narrower than most other models in this review, though the shoe is overall more slender and nimble than most to begin with.

 Running down the steep and loose Baxter Pass Trail in the Sierra Nevada, we were happy to have such stable footing thanks to the Impact Brake System.

 The Spire GTX uses the Vibram XS Trek rubber compound for the outsole.
 This rubber is very grippy and dispatched both wet and dry rock scrambling with ease, although in steeper rock sections where smearing was required, these shoes did not do as well as those that had smoother soles and slightly stickier rubber.

 The lug pattern on these shoes was also impressive and was one of the most aggressive soles in this review.
-With deep, widely spaced lugs the Spire GTX cut through mud and soft dirt easily and shed it quickly instead of caking up on the bottom.
+Deep, widely spaced lugs cut through mud and soft dirt easily and shed it quickly instead of caking up on the bottom.
 We also appreciate the Impact Braking System, which is a pattern set into the sole allowing speed control on steep descents.